-The Museum had 55 full-time equivalent positions, with five vacancies at the end of the fiscal year.

-At March 31, 2022, the Museum was nearing the conclusion of its first collective bargaining process with newly unionized workers organizing under the Service Employees International Union Local 2, Brewery, General and Professional Workers' Union.
-The agreement was signed on April 28, 2022 and covers full-time and part-time Museum staff with the exception of 17 employees who are managerial exclusions.
+The Museum had 55 full-time equivalent staff positions filled and one vacancy at March 31, 2023.
+On April 28, 2022, the Museum signed its first collective bargaining agreement with the Service Employees International Union Local 2, Brewery, General and Professional Workers' Union.
+The agreement covers full-time and part-time Museum employees with the exception of 17 who are managerial exclusions.